 Monitoring: Track both authorized and unauthorized sellers through bots and automation rules to look for any sudden price drops, low stock, and harmful discounts.

-Notify: Automatically notify sellers about MAP violations with custom emails and inform the relevant personnel in your company too.
+Notify: Automatically notify sellers about Amazon MAP violations with custom emails and inform the relevant personnel in your company too.

-Analyze: Access compliance dashboard to get a full overview of the entire distribution network and identify both best as well as worst performers among sellers
+Analyze: Access the compliance dashboard to get a full overview of the entire distribution network and identify both best as well as worst performers among sellers

-When it comes to MAP violations, it’s important to remember that everything starts with a comprehensive MAP policy.
+When it comes to Amazon MAP violations, it’s important to remember that everything starts with a comprehensive MAP policy.
 You cannot expect sellers to abide by MAP policies if they don’t even understand everything that it entails.